Magoli1/carla-pre-crash-scenario-generator/README.md

 The ``junctions`` attribute consists of the ``straight``, ``left`` and ``right`` parameters.
 These can be used to define which directions at an junction should be possible for the actor.
 With the ``has_traffic_lights`` attribute you can select whether the actor should spawn only at junctions with traffic lights or only at junctions without traffic lights or whether all junctions are possible.
 For actors with the tag ``other_vehicle`` there is also the ``relative_to_ego`` attribute.
 With this attribute it can be defined that the actor spawns at the same junction as the "ego_vehicle" in a certain orientation to it.
 To specify that only four wheelers should be selected as actor models, the attribute ``four_wheelers_only`` can be set to ``True``.
+Optionally ``colors`` can be defined, which can be selected for the actor.
+A list of the available colors can be found below.
+If ``colors`` is not defined, all of the colors are possible to be selected.
 ```yaml
 - Actor:
     per_scenario: 5 # optional, default 1